 If you add the agent to a base image, you can make a single image change and Contrast will be available to all applications using that base image.
 Also, this way, updates will depend on the base image update.
 To do this:

-1. Add the Contrast agent and basic configuration (page 55) to a Docker base image, but don't enable it.
-Use /opt/contrast as your location.
-Optionally, you can change the URL to download agents from an internal repository.
+1. Add the Contrast agent and basic configuration (page 70) to a Docker base image, but don't enable it.
+The preferred location is /opt/contrast.
 For example: